 The options granted in 2013 (and expiring in 2018) and in 2014 (and expiring in 2019) were subject to vesting on the earlier of completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation and receipt of approval of the KSM EA by federal and provincial regulators and are now vested.
-The options granted in 2015 (and expiring in 2020) and in 2016 (expiring in 2021) will vest on the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.
+The options granted in 2015 (and expiring in 2020), in 2016 (expiring in 2021) and in 2017 (expiring in 2022) will vest on the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.

-As discussed in the section Restricted Share Units above, the Corporation achieved four of seven of the Corporation's objectives for 2016 during 2016, including the PFS, the PEA, the permit for the Deep Kerr adit and the acquisition of a new mineral property through the acquisition of SnipGold Corp.
-In addition, the Corporation was on track to achieve a fifth objective involving the completion of a new resource estimate for the Deep Kerr zone at the KSM Project for the purposes of demonstrating growth in gold ownership per share and had made excellent progress towards reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project.
-The Corporation also completed both a flow-through financing and a (non-flow-through) shelf prospectus offering in the second quarter.
-These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of options to directors at the end of 2016.
+As discussed in the section "Restricted Share Units" above, the Corporation achieved five of seven of the Corporation's objectives for 2017 during 2017, including successfully completing a drill program at the Iron Cap deposit that tested the down dip extension and followed up on the new higher-grade discovery made last year above Iron Cap and, at the Iskut Project, the Company completed a drill program that focussed on the high grade potential at the Quartz Rise target and began implementation of the Johnny Mountain reclamation and closure plan.
+The Corporation achieved its sixth objective, involving the completion of a new resource estimate for the Iron Cap zone at the KSM Project for the purposes of demonstrating growth in gold ownership per share, in the first quarter of 2018.
+The Corporation also completed two flow-through financings and a prospectus offering.
+These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of options to directors at the end of 2017.